veerChaudhary0708/Regulify.AI-RAG-project/README.md

 ## Usage

 1. Grab a free API key from [Google AI Studio](https://aistudio.google.com).(or use this key for testing purpose only "AIzaSyBxqKdwLkquHQ6_SUO0Ni6VQVRV99ICzuM")
-2. Paste it into the secure sidebar panel when the app opens.
+2. Paste it into the secure sidebar panel when the app opens and hit Enter.
 3. Upload a mathematical/normal PDF (e.g., `lintransf.pdf`).
 4. Start querying — for example:
    > *"According to Theorem 4.22, how can we represent a linear transformation of rank r using an m × n matrix A?"*